Overview

 Issues

-The amendment grants broad authority to the Commissioner of U.S. Customs and Border Protection to consolidate, modify, or reorganize Customs revenue functions, which could be used to favor certain positions or individuals disproportionately without clear oversight.
-This is mentioned in Section 1(d)(1).
+• The broad authority granted to the Commissioner of U.S. Customs and Border Protection to consolidate, modify, or reorganize customs revenue functions (Section 1(d)(1)) could lead to disproportionate favoritism towards certain positions or individuals, raising ethical concerns.

 Sections